Ising Disks: Topology Preserving Glauber Dynamics: Ising Ensemble on Clumps

 for all $k\in\{1,2,\ldots\}$. \end{proof}

 Now we are ready to prove Theorem~\ref{stationarythm}. \begin{proof}[Proof of Theorem~\ref{stationarythm}] Note the embedded discrete-time Markov chain

-$i\in \zpl$ of $\bs X(t)$ is irreducible due to Theorem~\ref{collapsethm}.
-This is because any pair of clumps $\bs V, \bs W$ is connected through the collapse of $\bs V$ to the single cube at the origin followed by reversing the collapse steps of $\bs W$ as expansions.
+$i\in \zpl$ of $\bs X(t)$ is irreducible due to Theorem~\ref{indentthm}.
+This is because any pair of clumps $\bs V, \bs W$ is connected through the indent of $\bs V$ to the single cube at the origin followed by reversing the indent steps of $\bs W$ as expansions.
 This proves the irreducibility of $\bs X(t)$.
-Note that 2-collapsibility is crucial for this argument since the CTMC never chooses the cube at the origin to collapse, therefore there always needs to be another cube with a collapsible neighborhood.
+Note that 2-indentability is crucial for this argument since the CTMC never chooses the cube at the origin to indent, therefore there always needs to be another cube with an indentable community.